telerik/teststudio-docs/docs/features/scheduling-test-runs/create-execution-server.md

 ---
 # Create an Execution Server

-The Execution Server is the Test Studio Test Runner instance of Test Studio Standalone installation or the Test Studio Run-Time Edition isntallation.
+The Execution Server is the Test Studio Test Runner instance of Test Studio Standalone installation or the Test Studio Run-Time Edition installation.
 An Execution Server is ready for use when configured and registered with your Scheduling Server.
 Because of this, first is required a successfully <a href="/features/scheduling-test-runs/create-scheduling-server" target="_blank">configured Scheduling Server</a>.

 An Execution Server (ES) could be a physical or virtual machine.
 Multiple Execution Servers could be connected to a single Scheduling Server (SS) to allow you to execute multiple test lists simultaneously.
 Differences in operating systems between the machines running the SS and the ES are allowed.
 Though, each ES **must be running the same version of Test Studio** as the SS.